oplatek/oplatek.github.io/_posts/2023-12-05-debugging-in-vscode.md

 # VSCode is the king!
 The Copilot is his best servant.
-But ipdb is still the debugging ninja.
+But Ipdb is still the debugging ninja.

 Why I am writing this blog post?
 Partially, to shoot out for the VScode developers, partially to document my setup, and mainly to get feedback for my debugging routine.
 Please let me know if I can use the current VScode features better for debugging.